 ClassHook’s Best Media Practices

 Some educators who had trouble finding school-appropriate videos have indicated positive experiences using the short videos shared on YouTube, Instagram, and TikTok, which would require careful screening.
-Educators have found that using ClassHook’s as a valuable resource in finding curated clips to add to their lesson plans.
-Other than being able to browse by genre, ClassHook’s user’s are able to browse by classroom standards.
+Educators have found that using ClassHook is as a valuable resource in finding curated clips to add to their lesson plans.
+Other than being able to find clips by topic, grade level, genre, and more on ClassHook, you can browse by classroom standards.

 Further additional considerations or concerns, check out ClassHook’s white paper on Best Media Practices.